Museum of Moroccan Judaism: Exhibits

 Further, visitors can find artifacts of Moroccan Jewish life, including the bimah (c.
-1944) from the Beni-Issakhar Synagogue in Casablanca, Torah scrolls, mezuzahs, and a Hanukkah menorah.
-The museum also touts a collection of Jewish Berber history, including costumes, jewelry, and hand-shaped khmisa pendants.
+1944) from the Beni-Issakhar Synagogue in Casablanca, Torah scrolls, mezuzahs and a Hanukkah menorah.
+The museum also touts a collection of Jewish Berber history, including costumes, jewellery khmisa pendants.
 Visitors can also observe a reconstructed jewelry-making workshop, which was created using the workbench and tools of Jewish silversmith Saul Cohen.

 A historic Moroccan document about the persecution of Jews in North Africa by Nazi Germany and the Vichy regime, commemorating the defeat of the Axis powers in Africa, is the so-called Megilat Hitler.
 This document was written by Asher Ḥassin, a Moroccan Jew and Hebrew teacher, who lived through the horrors of the Vichy regime and wrote this scroll in the style of the biblical Book of Esther.

-In January 2019, French-Moroccan opera singer David Serero donated a large part of his Moroccan Judaica art collection, the largest donation of Judaica artifacts ever donated to a Moroccan museum.
+In January 2019, French-Moroccan opera singer David Serero donated a large part of his Moroccan Judaica art collection, the largest donation of Judaica artifacts donated to a Moroccan museum.

 One of the most notable items is the preamble of Morocco's updated 2011 constitution, which cites Hebraic influences as a pillar of national unity.
 Museum director, Zhor Rehihil, was quoted declaring that, “the new constitution emphasizes both ethnic and religious pluralism in Morocco.”